 Log in to Aha using your organization's credentials.
 The exact login mechanism may depend on your Aha plan, and the sign-in mechanism used.
 You may have corporate SSO such as Azure AD, GSuite, or Okta along with multi-factor authentication.
 Sometimes you may need to enter an API key and a token, the step by step details of which can be found at Aha help page.
 Once you have successfully logged-in you can find the API Key and API Secret as mentioned below in Step 3.

 Step 3.1: Click on Personal Settings on the left side of the page as shown below.
 Here clicking on developer on the left nav bar, we can generate API key as shown in screenshot below

 Once you have granted access to Quolum, the Connect button on the Connections card would now say Reconnect.
 Reconnect is used to reauthenticate under circumstances where the access has expired.

 Using the OAuth protocol, Quolum now has delegated access to your Amplitude Workspace.
-The Quolum server, running on Amazon AWS VPC, will be able to make API calls and retrieve feature-level utilization of projects, stories, and tasks.
+The Quolum server, running on Amazon AWS VPC, will be able to make API calls and retrieve feature-level utilization.
 Later, this data is crunched and available for visualization on the Quolum dashboard.

 Updated 5 months ago